rikvandersanden/dburriss.github.io/_posts/2017-02-11-vscode-tasks.md

 published: true
 ---

 I tend to try use [Visual Studio Code](https://code.visualstudio.com/) for tasks and languages I don't currently use on a day to day basis.
 Over the last few weeks that has included Java and Delphi.
 Then today I was trying to launch my blog from VS Code and ran into an issue because Pretzel listens for a console key.
 The only fix I could find for this was to launch a new Powershell window.
+I thought this as good a time as any to post a few of these tasks.

 <!--more-->

 # Tasks

-Tasks are configured in */.vscode/tasks.json* from the worskspace root.
-Hit **ctrl+Shift+P** and type **Tasks:C** and hit enter or click 'Tasks: Configure Task Runner'.
-If it does not exist it will be created.
+Tasks are configured in the file */.vscode/tasks.json* from the worskspace root.
+Hit **Ctrl+Shift+P** and type **Tasks:C** and hit enter or click 'Tasks: Configure Task Runner'.
+If the file does not exist it will be created.

 ## Compiling a Java application

 This command uses `javac` to compile the Java application and will report on compile errors.
-Note that this uses a single command.
+Note that this uses a single task (others in the post have multiple tasks in the file).
 It assumes `javac` is on your PATH.

 ```json
 {